willzhao428/oahz.github.io/about.md

 permalink: /about/
 ---

 I hold a MSc in Information Security from UCL and a BSc in Cyber Security from the University of Warwick.
-My core interests lie at the intersection of AI and cybersecurity, which led me to complete both the Machine Learning Specialization and the Deep Learning Specialization.
+I’ve always been fascinated by how AI and cybersecurity overlap, which inspired me to complete both the Machine Learning and Deep Learning Specializations.

 For my MSc dissertation, I investigated concept drift in malware classification, comparing the performance of SVM, Random Forest, and deep learning models across static, dynamic, and hybrid feature sets for Android malware.
 During my BSc, I developed a proof-of-concept system using BiLSTM and CNN architectures for advanced persistent threat (APT) malware attribution.